-- There is also the main protagnist, Tanjiro, who is a rare noncomical male example.
+- There's also the main protagnist, Tanjiro, who is a rare noncomical male example.
 He is quite emotionally open and cries quite frequently.
 In nearly all cases, Tanjiro's tears are used to convey his genuinely kind-hearted and emotionally intelligent nature.

 - A male example: Tommy from Digimon Frontier starts off as a shy, easily frightened crybaby who really wants to go home after being taken to the Digital World.
 He thankfully grows out of this later on.